-A tasty cool-weather dish using two often-neglected vegetables, jícama and fennel salad gets a lovely citrus lilt from fresh oranges and lime dressing.
+A tasty cool-weather dish using two classic fall vegetables, this jícama and fennel salad gets a lovely citrus lilt from fresh oranges and lime dressing.

 Fennel, too, with its distinctive anise flavor, often gets short shrift.
 Paired with jícama, it adds up to a simple salad that’s easy enough for every day and festive enough for fall holiday menus.

 Substitutes: Deceptively plain on the outside, jícama yields a burst of crisp, slightly sweet texture and flavor.
 That being said, if it’s unavailable, substitute 2 to 3 medium turnips or medium daikon radish (peeled in both cases), and you’ve still got a lovely fall salad.